CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 * matplotlib Python package
 * datetime Python package

-See :ref:`CodeCompliance` for additional information about how to setup the Python environment, but we recommend using ``pip`` as follows: ::
+See :ref:`CodeValidation` for additional information about how to setup the Python environment, but we recommend using ``pip`` as follows: ::

   pip install --user numpy